codeWithHyder/AstronomyPictureOfTheDay/README.md

-# Leaderboard
+# Capston-javascript

 <a name="readme-top"></a>

 <div align="center">
- <h3><b>Leaderboard is a web site for learning APIs, ES6 modules and webpack
+ <h3><b>Astronomy picture of the day is a web site for learning APIs, ES6 modules and webpack
- and it is a simple website that displays a list of name and scres by diffrent people</b></h3>
+ and it is a simple website that displays a list of cards of planets</b></h3>

 </div>